gucheen/balcony/README.md

 # balcony
-Balcony is a handlebar for building project showcase
+Balcony is a scaffold for building project showcase